dcnis/competitive-programming/README.md

 For [2,2,1] -> expect 1 in O(n) time and O(1) space.

-If we take XOR of zero and some bit, it will return that bit.<br>
+If we take XOR of 0 and some bit, it will return that bit.<br>
 a⊕0=a

 If we take XOR of two same bits, it will return 0. <br>